ddsky/humor-api-clients/javascript/docs/MemesApi.md

   'keywordsInImage': false, // Boolean | Whether the keywords should be found in the meme's image.
   'mediaType': image, // String | The type of the content.
 Can be either 'image' or 'video' or specific formats such as 'jpg', 'png', 'gif', or 'mp4'.
   '_number': 3, // Number | The number of results to retrieve between 1 and 10.
-  'minRating': 7 // Number | The minimum rating between 0 and 10 the result should have.
+  'minRating': 7, // Number | The minimum rating between 0 and 10 the result should have.
+  'offset': 3.4 // Number | The number of results to skip.
 };
 apiInstance.searchMemes(opts, (error, data, response) => {
   if (error) {